A User-driven Design Framework for Robotaxi: DISCUSSION

 \subsection{Entrusting Safety to Machines: Toward Safe, Responsible, and Trustworthy Robotaxi Systems}

-Our findings identify nuances in the relationship between safety and ethics in robotaxis.
-On the one hand, our findings highlight the potential safety benefits of replacing human drivers with fully automated decision-making, including more conservative and consistent driving styles, the elimination of risks from driver fatigue and road rage, and reduced exposure of drivers to harm.
-On the other hand, our work reveals a critical gap between \textit{algorithmic safety} and \textit{perceived safety}.
-In particular, users' perceived safety is dynamically shaped through continuous sensemaking of vehicles' driving decisions.
-As such, any counterintuitive decisions, however reasonable from the system’s perspective, can amplify users' uncertainty, distrust, and anxiety.
-Therefore, designing driving behaviors that better align with human expectations remains a key direction for improving automated systems.
-Complementarily, explainability serves as a crucial bridge for calibrating trust and perceived safety under counterintuitive machine behaviors.
-We suggest that future research systematically explore the diverse dimensions of explainability design, including thresholds and triggers for explanations~\cite{omeiza2021explanations}, emotional communication in explanations~\cite{li2024review}, and explanations in external communication~\cite{colley2022investigating}.
+Our findings reveal nuances in the relationship between safety and ethics in robotaxis.
+On the one hand, replacing human drivers with fully automated decision-making offered potential safety benefits, such as more conservative and consistent driving styles, the elimination of risks from driver fatigue and road rage, and a reduced potential for conflict between passengers and drivers (Sec. \ref{F-Safety}).
+On the other hand, the delegation of passengers’ safety entirely to machines raised fundamental ethical questions, such as accountability and the ethical acceptability of such delegation, especially in the event of accidents (Sec. \ref{F-Ethics}).
+Our findings further reveal a critical gap between \textit{algorithmic safety} and \textit{perceived safety}.
+Users’ perceived safety was dynamically shaped through continuous sensemaking of vehicles’ driving decisions.
+As such, any counterintuitive decisions, however reasonable from the system’s perspective, could amplify users’ uncertainty, distrust, and anxiety.
+In this respect, explainability may serve as a crucial bridge between system-level safety and users’ perceived safety by helping users make sense of vehicle behavior and underlying decision rationales.
+We therefore suggest that future research systematically explore the diverse dimensions of explainability design, such as thresholds and triggers for explanations~\cite{omeiza2021explanations}, emotional communication in explanations~\cite{li2024review}, and explanations in external communication~\cite{colley2022investigating}.

-We also find that users, even without technical backgrounds, tend to actively make sense of the model development of robotaxis rather than treating them as opaque black boxes.
-Notably, users perceive multiple factors of uncertainty during sensemaking, from how developers translate driving experience into system design, how algorithms adapt to real-world traffic conditions, and how training data handles edge cases.
-These uncertainty factors ultimately amplify the uncertainty about machine decision-making.
-On this note, future work should examine how external information channels, such as press releases and social media discourse, shape perceived safety and trust, and how more effective communication strategies might in turn enable better trust calibration.
+We also find that users, even without technical backgrounds, tended to actively make sense of the model development of robotaxis rather than treating them as opaque black boxes.
+Notably, users perceived multiple factors of uncertainty during sensemaking, from how developers translated driving experience into system design (Sec. \ref{F-Safety}), to how training data handled edge cases (Sec. \ref{PC-Robustness}).
+These uncertainty factors ultimately amplified users' concerns about machine decision-making.
+At the same time, many users used external information channels to obtain information about robotaxis (Sec. \ref{motivation}).
+On this note, designers and practitioners could investigate external information channels, such as press releases and social media discourse, to support informed understanding and trust calibration.